[CS Technical Interview 2] Operating Systems That Click

 What was the problem?
 It was the lack of CS (Computer Science) knowledge.
 In interviews, CS fundamentals were considered much more important than algorithms.

-Even after filling in my CS fundamentals, interviews were not easy.
-In an interview at a certain company, I was asked about floating point.
+Even after filling in my CS fundamentals, interviews weren't easy.
+At a certain company's interview, I was asked about floating-point numbers.
 It was content I had definitely read multiple times in books and thought I understood, but I couldn't utter a single word.
 That's when I realized it.
-Passive learning through simply reading and understanding cannot provide answers in real situations.
+Passive learning through simply reading and understanding wasn't enough to answer questions in real situations.

 To succeed in interviews, you need not only to accumulate a lot of knowledge but also the ability to explain this knowledge.
 This 'ability to explain' can only be developed through practicing to organize concepts in just a few sentences and articulate them out loud.
 Through this process, you can also discover what you didn't know precisely.
 Without sufficient practice, you'll encounter the following problems.